top of page

 Click picture to play video

-Start early.
-Stay consistent.
-Keep extended touch feedback part of daily life.
+Start early and stay consistent.
+Keep extended touch feedback a part of daily life.
+This approach not only aids in mobility but also builds confidence.

-To learn more and obtain ACVREP CEUs go to our curriculum and courses: https://safetoddles.podia.com/
+To learn more and obtain ACVREP CEUs, visit our curriculum and courses: https://safetoddles.podia.com/

-Our Blind Baby Safe Mobility curriculum funded by generous donations Nicholas B. Ottaway Foundation, the Delta Gamma Foundation, and people like you.
+Our Blind Baby Safe Mobility curriculum is funded by generous donations from the Nicholas B. Ottaway Foundation, the Delta Gamma Foundation, and people like you.

 Comments